The View's Sara Haines Gives Birth to Baby No. 2

 And baby makes four!

-The View co-host Sara Haines, 40, gave birth to her and husband Max Shifrin's second child on Saturday, a baby girl named Sandra Grace Shifrin, People reported.
+The View co-host Sara Haines, 40, gave birth to her and husband Max Shifrin's second child on Saturday, a baby girl named Sandra Grace Shifrin.
 Their new addition joins 1 and 1/2-year-old big brother Alec Richard Shifrin.

+"She's here!!!"
+Sara wrote on Instagram, alongside a photo of her with Max and their newborn baby.
+"Today we met our little Christmas package - Sandra Grace Shifrin (named after my mom).
+She weighed in at a cool 7 pounds, 2 ounces.
+We can't decide who she looks like, but we'll keep her anyway ;) @maxshifrin."

 Sara had revealed her pregnancy and the sex of her second child on The View in June.